Hán! Chelsie Baldwin emáčiyapi.

 At her core, Chelsie is a bridge-builder — between past and future, tradition and innovation, community and opportunity.
 Influenced by the legacy of her family: her educator mother, her Vietnam War veteran father, and the elders who poured wisdom into her life, she has carried that fire into every space she serves.
 From local tribal councils to international humanitarian fields, Chelsie leads with the conviction that leadership is service, and service is sacrifice.
 Her life’s work is to ignite those first embers in others, sparking movements that heal, empower, and endure for generations.

-My life has been shaped by those who raised and mentored me.
-My mother, a passionate school teacher, worked in the only elementary school in town that accepted Native children bused from the Ponca reservation.
-Located on the edge of a part of town then called “Dixie,” the historically Black neighborhoods, this school also served Latino families.
-It was here that I learned firsthand the power of inclusion, cultural understanding, and resilience.
-I grew up on a mission field - My father, an extraordinary Vietnam War veteran and Purple Heart recipient, and my mother devoted their lives to service, teaching me that true leadership begins with sacrifice.
+My own life has been shaped by those who raised and mentored me.
+My mother, a dedicated school teacher, worked in one of the few elementary schools in town that accepted Native children bused from the Ponca Reservation, alongside Black and Latino families.
+There, I learned early the power of inclusion, cultural understanding, and resilience.

-Growing up in North-Central Oklahoma among the Ponca people, I was embraced by my adopted Indian grandmother, Nellie Roughface, whose wisdom and encouragement gave me the courage to fully embrace my identity and to lead with excellence.
+Growing up in north-central Oklahoma among the Ponca people, I was embraced by my adopted Indian grandmother, Nellie Roughface, whose wisdom and encouragement gave me the courage to fully embrace my identity and to lead with excellence.

 Professional Praise